Shadrach-Peter/Shadrach-Peter/README.md

 - 👋 Hi, I’m Chidike Shadrach
-- 👀 I’m interested in Frontend Development, React for now
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on Open Source projects
 - 📫 How to reach me email: Shadrachpeter87@gmail.com